Acciari scores with 5.6 seconds left, Panthers beat Wild 5-4

-Acciari was able to tip a shot from the point by Mark Pysyk that was first tipped by Aaron Ekblad.
+Despite his stick being held by Ryan Suter, Acciari was able to tip in a shot from the point by Mark Pysyk that was first tipped by Aaron Ekblad.
 A video review upheld the goal.

+”That’s what you call a break, very opportunistic break,” Panthers coach Joel Quenneville said.

+”Yeah, it was pretty crazy,” added Keith Yandle, who had a goal and three assists for Florida. ”Mark Pysyk, the hybrid does it all.
+Defense, forward – great shot by him.
+I think it was double tipped.
+Game-winning goal in a building that has been tough for us to win in.”

 It was Florida’s first regulation victory in Minnesota.
 Since a 2001 scoreless tie during the Wild’s inaugural season, Minnesota was 10-0-1 at home against Florida, including seven wins in a row.

-Keith Yandle had a goal and three assists, and Aleksander Barkov added a goal and an assist for Florida.
+Aleksander Barkov added a goal and an assist for the Panthers.
 Evgenii Dadonov and Vincent Trocheck also scored.
 Sergei Bobrovsky made 29 saves in his second consecutive start after missing two games with an upper-body injury.

+Florida has won six of seven and 12 of 16 to move into third place in the Atlantic Division.

+”Huge win, especially with the break coming up there, in the tight race we’re running,” Trocheck said.

-Luke Kunin had two goals, Zach Parise scored on the power play and Jared Spurgeon added a goal and an assist for Minnesota.
-Alex Stalock stopped 20 shots.
+Luke Kunin had two goals, including one short-handed, Zach Parise scored on the power play and Jared Spurgeon added a goal and an assist for Minnesota, last in the Central Division and seven points out of a playoff spot.
+Alex Stalock stopped 20 shots and Joel Eriksson Ek and Suter each had two assists.

-Trochek beat Stalock between the pads with 4:08 to go, tying the game at 4.
+”Pretty disheartening,” Parise said. ”From getting ourselves back into the driver’s seat and feeling like a few more shifts and we had to close it out to not getting a point out of it, that’s a tough one right now where we are.
+That’s a tough one to take.”

 Kunin’s second goal of the game – a snap shot from the slot off the glove of Bobrovsky – gave Minnesota a 4-3 lead 7:06 into the third.